In this section

 •"spam"—the message is spam;

-•"virus"—the third-party heuristic analyzer has detected a virus in the message body;
+•"virus"—a third-party heuristic analyzer has detected a virus in the message body;

 •"bounce"—the message contains a report on a negative delivery (DSN) sent to the sender of the original message;